DyneXvX/Independent-Study-2021/README.md

 ## Purpose

 ```
-This Study is to finish my degree with the University of North Florida by helping a professor friend of mine add node.js
+This Study is to finish my degree with the University of North Florida by helping a professor
-to the Internet Programming Class.
+of mine add node.js to the Internet Programming Class.
 ```

 ## What is this for?